PanicStation.org

 What can wait

-• You don’t need to decide right now whether it’s “definitely fraud” or “definitely legitimate” — your priority is moving the conversation onto a trusted channel.
+• You don’t need to decide right now whether it is definitely fraud or definitely genuine; first move the conversation onto a trusted channel.

 • You don’t need to write a full timeline immediately.
-Just note the basics (time, what they asked for, any reference numbers/messages).
+Just note the time, what they asked for, any reference numbers, and whether you shared anything.

-• You don’t need to contact the merchant unless your issuer specifically tells you to.
+• You don’t need to contact the merchant unless your issuer tells you that is needed.

 Important reassurance